Užutrakis Manor

-Užutrakis Manor (Užutrakio dvaras, pałac Tyszkiewiczów w Zatroczu) is a late 19th-century residential manor of the Tyszkiewicz (Tiškevičius) family in Užutrakis, on the shore of Lake Galvė, opposite the famous Trakai Castle.
+Užutrakis Manor (Užutrakio dvaras, pałac Tyszkiewiczów w Zatroczu) is a late 19th-century residential manor of the Tyszkiewicz family in Užutrakis, on the shore of Lake Galvė, opposite the famous Trakai Castle.

 The manor complex, constructed at the turn of the 19th and 20th centuries on the peninsula between Lake Galvė and Lake Skaistis, is regarded as one of the most prominent and culturally valuable manor houses in Lithuania.
 The period during which the manor was at its most prosperous, known as the "golden age", lasted for a mere two decades, from 1897 to 1917.
-This was the period during which Count Józef Tyszkiewicz (Juozapas Tiškevičius IV) resided at the manor.
+This was the period during which Count Józef Tyszkiewicz resided at the manor.

 History

 Early history

 From the 16th century, the peninsula jutting out between lakes Galvė and Skaistis, on which the Užutrakis Estate was built, as well as surrounding lands, at that time, known as Algirdas Island was owned by Lithuanian Tatar nobles, who were invited to Lithuania by Grand Duke Vytautas the Great to serve in his personal guard.
 During later centuries, the ownership of the peninsula frequently changed.
 During the 18th century, it was the possession of the Seliava family, and subsequently, it came into the possession of Dominykas Karolis Karpis, the Canon of Vilnius Cathedral.